newfront/learn-spark-elasticsearch/docker/README.md

-## Workshop Material: Introduction to Machine Learning with Apache Spark and Redis
+## Workshop Material: Introduction to Apache Spark and ElasticSearch

 ### About the Speaker
 Find me on Twitter: [@newfront](https://twitter.com/newfront)